zaimramlan/java-katmana-web-app/README.md

 ---------

 - All endpoints follor basic CRUD mechanism. (resource here is the type of resource such as user or points)
-    - INDEX endpoint at GET /resources/
+    - INDEX endpoint at `GET /resources/`
         - Will return list of resource in JSON form.
+        - By default all index endpoint will return a maximum of 100 record.
+        - They should accept parameter `offset` and `limit` for the rest of the record.
-    - CREATE endpoint at POST /resources/
+    - CREATE endpoint at `POST /resources/`
         - The POST params are the resource property (as in variable not bean property) name.
         - Also return the modified resource JSON representation.
-    - SHOW endpoint at GET /resource/<id>
+    - SHOW endpoint at `GET /resource/<id>`.
+Notice that this one and the other two endpoint uses singular url.
     	- Will return the JSON representation of the resource.
-    - EDIT endpoint at POST /resource/<id>
+    - EDIT endpoint at `POST /resource/<id>`
     	- Parameters same as the CREATE endpoint, just it has an id and it update the resource not create it.
-    - DELETE endpoint at DELETE /resource/<id>
+    - DELETE endpoint at `DELETE /resource/<id>`
     	- Return the resource JSON to, but the resource should no longer be available later.
 - One Exception is the PointContext endpoint which only have create and delete endpoint and the delete endpoint uses the index url (no id)
-    - INDEX - POST /point_contexts/
+    - INDEX - `POST /point_contexts/`
-    	- Accept point_id and context_id
+    	- Accept `point_id` and `context_id`
-    - DELETE endpoint DELETE /point_contexts/?point_id=<pointid>&context_id=<contextid>
+    - DELETE endpoint `DELETE /point_contexts/?point_id=<pointid>&context_id=<contextid>`
+- The point INDEX endpoint can be used to search for endpoints.
+	- It accept two additional parameter `search` and `context_id`
+- There is one helper endpoint at `POST /reindex_points/` .
+This will reindex all point into the search engine.